alexnitta/faunauth/README.md

 Step 3 is the same as when signing up a new user.

-## Token rotation
+## Tokens

+When a user logs in with the [`login`](./docs/index.md#login) function, they receive an `accessToken`, `refreshToken` and `user` object.
+The `accessToken` provides identity-based access to your Fauna database, which means you can use it to authenticate requests to the Fauna GraphQL endpoint as well as to authenticate a Fauna client from the [faunadb](https://www.npmjs.com/package/faunadb) JavaScript driver, or any of the other [drivers](https://docs.fauna.com/fauna/current/drivers/).
+In Fauna's terminology, the `accessToken` is technically a "token secret."
+You can read more on Fauna tokens [here](https://docs.fauna.com/fauna/current/security/tokens).

 Access tokens expire in 10 minutes.
 When a request to the Fauna GraphQL endpoint fails due to an expired token, your frontend app should hit an API endpoint that calls the [`rotateTokens`](./docs/index.md#rotatetokens) function.
 This function takes the `refreshToken` and uses it to get a new pair of `accessToken` and `refreshToken` values.
-Your endpoint handler should set the new `refreshToken` on the session cookie so that they can be used in the future to repeat the token rotation process.
-It should return the `accessToken` to the frontend app so that it can be used to authenticate requests made to the Fauna GraphQL endpoint.
+Your endpoint handler should set the new `refreshToken` on the session cookie so that it can be used in the future to repeat the token rotation process.
+It should return the `accessToken` to the frontend app so that it can be used to authenticate further Fauna requests.

 ## Sending emails